Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 - the system of all 6500 stars visible to the naked eye

 - configuration of the planets against the background of the zodiac

 - constellation system

-189 has comfortable chairs around the projector, from which you can watch the show by listening to the narrator's story.
+There are 189 comfortable armchairs around the projector, from which you can watch the show while listening to the narrator's story.